Armenians violate ceasefire 121 times throughout the day | News.az

 Military units of the armed forces of Armenia violated ceasefire 121 times throughout the day, using large-caliber machine guns.

-Armenian armed forces, located in Shavarshavan, Voskevan villages and on nameless hills in Noyemberyan region, in Mosesgekh, Chinari villages and on nameless hills in Berd region, and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan Army located in Kamarli, Ferehli, Gushchu Ayrim villages of Gazakh region, in Aghdam village and on nameless hills in Tovuz region, in Goyali village and on nameless hills in Gadabay region, according to Azerbaijan's Ministry of Defense.
+Armenian armed forces, located in Paravakar village of Ijevan region, in Voskevan village and on nameless hills in Noyemberyan region, and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan's Armed Forces located in Kohnegishlag village of Aghstafa region, in Kamarli, Gushchu Ayrim villages of Gazakh region, and on nameless hills in Gadabay region, according to Azerbaijan's Ministry of Defense.

 News.Az